Updated July 14, 2020

 One of the F90X's finest attributes is its sheer simplicity of operation if you just want to go out and take pictures.
 It looks downright primitive control-wise compared to a DSLR.
 This belies its considerable sophistication on the inside.
 The styling is admittedly nothing to write home about, but that also means that this camera does not scream for attention if you are wanting to be more discreet.
 Put a piece of black tape over the Nikon logo on the front and the only thing that will attract attention is the sound of film advancing (not bad for the era), and maybe the whining of a screwdriven AF Nikkor ;-).
 (Remember, though, that you can use AF-S Nikkors which are much quieter).
 Ergonomics are right on for me (medium-sized hands), but, as always, YMMV.
 The biggest attraction of the F90X is all about bang for the buck.
-You can often grab one for the same price as an F-801s, and although the exterior looks are similar, you are getting a lot more camera (faster performance, higher precision, stronger weathersealing, and better forward compatibility with AF Nikkors) for the money.
-And it is ridiculously little money when you consider that the camera sold for around $1,000 USD ($1,500 adjusted for 2018) in its heyday.
+You can often grab one for the same price as an F-801s, and although the exterior looks are similar, you are getting a lot more camera (faster performance, higher precision, better weathersealing, and better forward compatibility with AF Nikkors) for the money.
+And it is ridiculously little money when you consider that the camera sold for around $1,000 USD (over $1,600 adjusted for 2020) in its heyday.

 Nikon N90 & N90s User Manuals @ www.butkus.org